Rock 'n' Roll History for

 January 20

 The Beach Boys, Berry Gordy, Jr., The Beatles, The Drifters, Bob Dylan, Woody Guthrie, Les Paul, Leadbelly and The Supremes are inducted into the Rock and Roll Hall of Fame during ceremonies at New York's Waldorf Astoria.
 During the Beach Boys acceptance speech, vocalist Mike Love insulted just about everybody in the music business, including Paul McCartney, Diana Ross, Bruce Springsteen and Mick Jagger.
-In later years, Love would explain sheepishly that "I hadn't meditated that morning..."
+In later years, Love would sheepishly explain, "I hadn't meditated that morning..."

 1998 - ClassicBands.com